-Note: Pings to the GigabitEthernet interfaces on other routers will not be successful.
+Note: Pings to the GigabitEthernet interfaces on other routers are unsuccessful.
 The LANs defined for the GigabitEthernet interfaces are simulated.
-Because no devices are attached to these LANs they will be in down/down state.
-A routing protocol needs to be in place for other devices to be aware of those subnets.
-The GigabitEthernet interfaces also need to be in an up/up state before a routing protocol can add the subnets to the routing table.
-These interfaces will remain in a down/down state until a device is connected to the other end of the Ethernet interface cable.
+Because no devices are attached to these LANs, they are in a down/down state.
+A routing protocol must be in place for other devices to be aware of those subnets.
+The GigabitEthernet interfaces must also be in an up/up state before a routing protocol can add the subnets to the routing table.
+These interfaces remain in a down/down state until a device is connected to the other end of the Ethernet interface cable.
 The focus of this lab is on VLSM and configuring the interfaces.